Anti-Black Racism & Allyship Resources

 Seek out Education

 Do your own research.
 There is so much on the internet!
-Take responsibility for your own learning and do not ask People of Colour to educate you on race and racism.
+Take responsibility for your own learning and do not ask Black and racialized people to educate you on race and racism.
 Below are several resources for further learning.